Violent-Profession-Transition/MIT-6.034-AI-Winston-2010/lec8-constraint-map-coloring/README.md

 5. **How much propagation?** It does not seem to do much good to propagate through things that are just changed, **it seems to do good to propgate through the things that have changed AND BEEN REDUCED TO A SINAGLE VALUE**
 6. **SO, as soon as you get a neighbor of some assignment you just made that has its domain reduced to a single value, then you check its neighbors, too!**
 7. So you check the neighbors of the neighbors of the neighbors... **as long as you have found a domain being reduced, and not only being reduced but reduced to a single value**

+### Discussion on Map constraints

+We have highly constrained states that have a lot of bordering states around them, but we also states like Maine that only borders on one other state.

+**dirty little secret: if we had arranged our states from most constrained to least constrained, ordinary depth-first search with NONE OF THE NEIGHBOR CHECKS will work JUST FINE!!** --> dead ends = 3, constraints checked = 0

+**It is a little bit like games, do you use progressive deepening, or do you use alpha beta?
+And the answer is both. _You use everything you have got to deal with the problems_**

+### Resource Planning Problems

+Get by with **smallest number of airplanes** --> resource allocation problem

+As you make your choices, you will rotate the aircraft

+**Constraint = no single physical aircraft can fly two flights at the same time** --> no same time constraint

+You can also have other constraints like "minimal ground time constraint"

+**Constraint checks: assignments only --> situation that is guaranteed to lose at the bottom because of the choices made at the top**

+**Constaint checks: neighbors only --> works**

+### Make Map Coloring and Resource Allocation Easier

+Use a whole lot of colors (it is the use of four colors that got us into trouble)

+What is the maximum number of airplanes we are going to need? == number of flights

+What is the minimum number of airplanes we need? == 1

+**anytime algorithm --> you are not sure, but you know it is going to be some answer ready**

+### Summary

+1. always want to use most constraint first
+2. you want to propgate through domains reduced to a single value
+3. if you need to figure out the minimum number of resources needed is, do under/over business and quickly converge on a narrow range (when you over resource, it is fast to complete, and when you under resource, it is fast to terminate)